TL;DR

 In Florida rear-end collision cases, a “bursting bubble presumption” initially places fault on the rear driver, assuming they failed to maintain a safe following distance.
 However, this presumption is not absolute.
 If the rear driver presents evidence that challenges this assumption—such as proving the lead driver made a sudden, unexpected stop or had malfunctioning brake lights—the presumption “bursts.”

 Once the presumption is rebutted, the court or jury evaluates the evidence from both sides without assuming either driver is at fault.
 This makes it crucial to gather strong evidence, like accident reports, witness testimony, or dashcam footage, to support your case and ensure a fair determination of liability.
+Expert witnesses, including accident reconstruction specialists, can testify on your behalf to demonstrate how the collision occurred and who bears responsibility.

 How Comparative Negligence Affects Florida Rear-End Collision Law